AhmadAnonymous/Facebook-Graph-Search/README.md

 ### Use the following as templates to create queries
 ## Important Notes:
-1.It isn't important to read the whole document 2.Javascript could be used for automatic generation of date specific searches 3.javascript code must be put in a bookmark or run from browser console 4.replace "USERID" with the user id of your choice
+1. It isn't important to read the whole document
+2. Javascript could be used for automatic generation of date specific searches
+3. javascript code must be put in a bookmark or run from browser console
+4. replace "USERID" with the user id of your choice
-Tip: use the replace tool in your text editor
+   + Tip: use the replace tool in your text editor

 ### Keywords to use for finding associated code
-Tip: use Ctrl + F for easily traversing them
+   +Tip: use Ctrl + F for easily traversing them

 #### JavaScript Queries:
 + Key1= Posts liked Year